-The Dairy Code of Conduct requires that all written milk supply agreements, and all records of unwritten milk supply agreements, consist of a single document.
+The Dairy Code of Conduct requires that all written milk supply agreements, and all written records of verbal milk supply agreements, consist of a single document.
 This ensures that:

 - both parties are clear about the rights and obligations under the agreement